All About Me

 My foster mom has been training me on basic commands; but sometimes I don't hear that well.
 So it may take a couple of times to respond.
 I am crate-trained and like to have bones and chews to occupy my time.
 I don't have accidents in the house and know better not to jump on furniture!
 Sometimes when I get really excited, I jump when greeting people and when I'm getting fed.
 So I can be in a home with older children, but not young ones.

 I don't think anyone ever gave me toys before coming into IAR, so I don't know how to play with them.
 I spend most of my days napping, dreaming of food, playing, running, and not taking a bath.
 My favorite food is spaghetti and meatballs.
 Don't get me wrong, I also eat up all my veggies!

 Chanel is up-to-date on vaccinations, microchipped, and spayed.
 She had a ligament replaced on her right leg in January and is doing very well with her recuperation.
 She will need the same operation on her left leg, but there is no rush in getting that done yet.

-She tested heartworm positive and is receiving a gentle protocol to gradually eliminate the heartworms: an initial 28 days of doxycycline along with heartworm preventative (ivermectin--Heartgard, Iverheart, or Tri-heart) twice that month, continuing with the preventative every two weeks for a year.
+She tested heartworm positive and is receiving a gentle protocol to gradually eliminate the heartworms: an initial 28 days of doxycycline along with heartworm preventative (ivermectin--Heartgard, Iverheart, or Tri-heart) twice that month, continuing with the preventative twice a month for a year.